jrnold/bayesian_notes/docs/robust.md

 #> See http://mc-stan.org/misc/warnings.html#exception-hamiltonian-proposal-rejected
 #> If the number in the 'count' column is small, there is no need to ask about this message on stan-users.
 #>
-#> SAMPLING FOR MODEL 'rlm' NOW (CHAIN 3).
+#> SAMPLING FOR MODEL 'lm_student_t' NOW (CHAIN 3).
 #>
-#> Gradient evaluation took 1.4e-05 seconds
+#> Gradient evaluation took 1.5e-05 seconds
-#> 1000 transitions using 10 leapfrog steps per transition would take 0.14 seconds.
+#> 1000 transitions using 10 leapfrog steps per transition would take 0.15 seconds.
 #> Adjust your expectations accordingly!
 #>
 #>